Wildfires can spread quickly. Burning embers blown through the air are dangerous to homes.

 - Thin the area of more flammable coniferous trees such as spruce and pine.
 With less available fuel, a fire will be less intense and easier to put out.

 - Keep fire-resistant deciduous trees.

-- Manage the canopy to reduce the potential for a crowning fire.
+- Manage the forest canopy to reduce the potential for a crowning fire.

 Never leave a burn barrel unattended.

 - Keep the barrel away from buildings and other combustible sources.